 We’re looking for a DHIS2 specialist or someone ready to become one.
 Most of our projects include a DHIS2 instance running either in house or by the customer.

+You’ll join a team of six people working from several different countries.
 You will report to the CTO, but will work with various parts of the company – business development, product and the development team.
-As we expect this area of work to grow, you may be joined by other DHIS2 profiles in the coming months.

 What we look for: